Video: EME 504 Introduction (2:34) by course author Neyda Abreu

 Quick Facts about EME 504

-Instructor and Author: Dr. Neyda M. Abreu: Associate Professor, Earth Science Program, DuBois Campus and Lecturer, Master of Professional Studies in Renewable Energy and Sustainability Systems (iMPS-RESS), John A. Dutton e-Education Institute.
+Course Author: Dr. Neyda M. Abreu: Associate Professor, Earth Science Program, DuBois Campus and Lecturer, Master of Professional Studies in Renewable Energy and Sustainability Systems (iMPS-RESS), John A. Dutton e-Education Institute.

 This course is divided into twelve modules to be completed sequentially.
 There are three general themes in which these modules can be sub-divided.

 - The first five modules are focused on the defining principles of Sustainability.
 In this class, we cover how these principles can be incorporated in the way we think about science and engineering.
 The guiding principle in these modules is the idea of systemic thinking as a tool to explore complex systems of problems or messes.